Dr. Strange is different from so many of the publisher

 If Dr. Strange is the Sorcerer Supreme of Earth, then there must be one on other planets, right?
 Right.
 Urthona is the Sorcerer Supreme on the planet Gevaltu.
 Unlike Strange who is good in its purest form, Urthona is the personification of evil.
 Learning that there were other Sorcerer Supremes, Urthona sought to become the Sorcerer Supreme of the entire Universe.

 Of course, his first stop was Dr. Strange’s Sanctum Sanctorum.
 Luckily, as with most of Dr. Strange’s enemies, Urthona wasn’t successful, and Strange was able to fend off the attack.
-Even though he didn’t succeed in what he set out to do, Urthona’s attack on Strange instantly made the Doctor aware that the other Sorcerer Supremes weren’t all as good–hearted as he.
+Even though he didn’t succeed in what he set out to do, Urthona’s attack on Strange instantly made the Doctor aware that the other Sorcerer Supremes weren’t all as good

 First appearing in Dr. Strange #174 back in November of 1968, Satannish is the creation of Roy Thomas and Gene Colman.
 Different from so many other Dr. Strange enemies, Satannish rarely battles the Sorcerer one on one.
 Instead, he empowers others to do his work for him.
 Don’t mistake this, however.
 As far as evil goes, very few are as evil as he.